qooxdoo/qooxdoo/docs/development/compiler/internals/Sass.md

 # SASS compilation

-The Qooxdoo Compiler (`qx compile`) includes a built in SASS compiler which will automatically compile any .scss file into a .css file in the target output directory's resources folder.
+The Qooxdoo Compiler (`qx compile`) includes a built-in SASS compiler which will automatically compile any .scss file into a .css file in the target output directory's resources folder.